-We are pleased to report that no significant issues have arisen in this area of our review process currently, although, as above, we suggest that the relevant invoice number also be recorded in the THVH cashbook.
-We shall undertake further work in this area at our final review for the year.
+We are pleased to report that no significant issues have arisen in this area of our review process currently, although, as above, we suggest that the relevant invoice numbers also be recorded in the THVH cashbook and are pleased to record that appropriate action has been taken.

 R5.
 To provide a clear audit trail, the THVH spreadsheet cashbook should also include reference to the serial numbers of invoices raised.
+Invoice numbers are now being recorded as suggested.